Before you start AI app development, you need to be sure that's the right choice. Here, we'll discuss some pros and cons of AI app development.

 This’ll improve the efficiency of your whole testing process.

-Another good idea is to do user acceptance testing (UAT) before you launch your AI integration.
+Another good idea is to do user acceptance testing (UAT) before you launch your AI app.

-With UAT, you’ll see how your users actually interact with your product and the AI functionalities you’re adding to it.
+With UAT, you’ll see how your users actually interact with your app and the AI functionalities you’ve integrated.

 You’ll also be able to spot and fix any issues before launch.